SimonPucheu/SimonPucheu/README.md

 I've been taking part in the Coupe de France de Robotique Jr for three years now, as captain of the [Ingenium team](https://ingeniumteam.github.io/).

-If you want more informations about my contributions and projects, you can read my [website](https://simonpucheu.github.io/).
+If you want more information about my contributions and projects, you can read my [website](https://simonpucheu.github.io/).

 ## Languages